dmlc/dgl/examples/pytorch/graphsaint/README.md

 - `$task` includes `ppi_n, ppi_e, ppi_rw, flickr_n, flickr_e, flickr_rw, reddit_n, reddit_e, reddit_rw, yelp_n, yelp_e, yelp_rw, amazon_n, amazon_e, amazon_rw`.
 For example, `ppi_n` represents running experiments on dataset `ppi` with `node sampler`

-## Comparison
+## Experiments

 * Paper: results from the paper
 * Running: results from experiments with the authors' code
 * DGL: results from experiments with the DGL example.
 The experiment config comes from `config.py`.
-You can modify parameters in `config.py` to see different performance of different setup.
+You can modify parameters in the `config.py` to see different performance of different setup.

 > Note that we implement offline sampling and online sampling in training phase.
 Offline sampling means all subgraphs utilized in training phase come from pre-sampled subgraphs.
-Online sampling means we deprecate all pre-sampled subgraphs and re-sample new subgraphs in training phase.
+Online sampling means we discard all pre-sampled subgraphs and re-sample new subgraphs in training phase.

-> Note that the sampling method in pre-sampling phase must be offline sampling.
+> Note that the sampling method in the pre-sampling phase must be offline sampling.

 ### F1-micro